Tomoyuki Sugano: Yomiuri Giants

 After the 2020 season, on December 8, 2020, the Giants announced it was allowing Sugano to enter the posting system to play in Major League Baseball (MLB).

 On January 7, 2021, Sugano's posting period ended and he didn't sign with an MLB team, re-signing with the Giants.

+Sugano made 24 appearances for the Giants in 2024, compiling a 15–3 record and 1.67 ERA with 111 strikeouts across 156 2/3 innings pitched.
+Following the season, Sugano was named the Central League MVP.

+Baltimore Orioles

+On December 16, 2024, Sugano signed a one-year, $13 million contract with the Baltimore Orioles of Major League Baseball.
+On April 5, 2025, Sugano earned his first MLB win, allowing one run over 5 1/3 innings against the Kansas City Royals.

 International career

 Sugano played for the Japan national baseball team at the 2015 WBSC Premier12, winning a bronze medal.
 At the 2017 World Baseball Classic Sugano tied with fellow Team Japan pitcher Kodai Senga for the tournament lead in strikeouts with 16; but Japan fell in the semi-finals to the eventual tournament winner Team USA, 2–1.

 Sugano was selected to participate in the 2018 MLB Japan All-Star Series, but declined due to concerns about his physical condition.

 Playing style

 Sugano is a 6 ft 1 in (186 cm), 210 lb (95 kg) right-handed pitcher.
-Although Sugano threw 98 mph in college, his fastball velocity was down since the beginning of his professional career.
+Although Sugano reached 98 mph in college, his fastball velocity was down since the beginning of his professional career.
 The Giants confirmed that he had ligament damage in his right elbow during the 2014 season.
 After rehab he set a pro career-high 96 mph in 2016.

-With a three-quarters delivery Sugano throws two fastballs (four-seam, shuuto/sinker) sitting 90-93 mph, a solid slider, a curveball, and a forkball.
-He has excellent command, posting a BB/9 of 1.8 in his NPB career.
+With a three-quarters delivery Sugano throws two fastballs (four-seam, shuuto/sinker) averaging around 92 mph, a solid slider, a cutter, a curveball, and a forkball.
+He has excellent command, posting a BB/9 of 1.7 in his NPB career.